bexs92/arduino_tamagotchi/README.md

 # arduino_tamagotchi
 Personal tamagotchi project

-11/08/25 DEV_002 - making adjustments to sprite_library to remove all the extra references to statemachine.
+08/11/25 DEV_002 - making adjustments to sprite_library to remove all the extra references to statemachine.

-10/10/25 created a encyclopedia library to handle all data that always stay the same.
+10/11/25 created a encyclopedia library to handle all data that always stay the same.
 Wanting to merge DEV_002 into dev

+10/11/25 merged DEV_002 into dev, about to delete dev